 - 2.1.
 The services reporting to this Committee are delivered by Community & Environmental Services, and Finance & Commercial Services.

 - 2.2.
 This report reflects the forecast outturn position for the Services that are relevant to this Committee, which are:

 - Economic Development Programmes

 - Strategy & Commissioning

 - Employment and Skills

 - Scottow Enterprise Park

 - Hethel Engineering Centre operated as Hethel Innovation Ltd

 - Client Property Management

 - 2.3.
-The current 2018-19 net revenue budget for this Committee is £7.942m, unchanged since the previous report.
-The current forecast variance is a £0.102m underspend, (previous report £0.148m overspend), after use of reserves.
+The current 2018-19 net revenue budget for this Committee is £8.560m, an increase of £0.618m since the previous report due to cost neutral changes to both Client Property Management and Economic Development budgets to cover depreciation and revaluation charges.
+The current forecast variance is a £0.126m underspend, (previous report £0.102m underspend), after use of reserves.
 Variances are explained in paragraphs 2.5 to 2.7 below.
 The use of reserves to support this position is shown in Table 3.